 - 1 What is considered an unfit parent in Illinois?

-- 12 How do you prove a mother unfit in Illinois?
+- 8 How do I prove I am a better parent in court?

-- 13 What should you not do during custody battle?
+- 10 What should you not do during a custody battle?

 What is considered an unfit parent in Illinois?